domwoe/access_control/README.md

 }
 ```

-The permissions are maintained in a certified data structure using the `ic-certified-map` crate and the certified data functionality of the Internet Computer.
-When a client fetches the token with the `read_permissions_certified` function, then this token includes a path to the state root hash of the Internet Computer and a signature.
-Thereby, the resource canister can verify the authenticity of the token and the client can't tamper with the token.
+The permissions are maintained in a certified data structure using the `ic-certified-map` crate and the [certified data](https://internetcomputer.org/how-it-works/response-certification/) functionality of the Internet Computer.
+When a client fetches the token with the `read_permissions_certified` function, then this token includes a path to the state root hash of the Internet Computer signed by the subnet together with a delegation from the NNS subnet.
+Thereby, the resource canister can verify the authenticity of the token given the IC's public key and the client can't tamper with the token.
+The token also includes a timestamp to validate freshness.

-2) Resource canister
+### Resource canister

 The resource canister is the [counter example canister](https://github.com/dfinity/examples/tree/master/rust/counter) with added permissions.